zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Cross-compiling-Ethereum.rst

     -rwxr-xr-x  1 root     root      2551808 Sep 14 16:45 xgo-windows-386.exe
     -rwxr-xr-x  1 root     root      3130368 Sep 14 16:45 xgo-windows-amd64.exe

-Building Ethereum
+Building Expanse
 -----------------

-Cross compiling Ethereum is analogous to the above example, but an additional flags is required to satisfy the dependencies:
+Cross compiling Expanse is analogous to the above example, but an additional flags is required to satisfy the dependencies:

 -  ``--deps`` is used to inject arbitrary C dependency packages and